fnl/txtfnnl/README.rst

 - ``ss`` splits any kind of data Tika can extract plain-text from into sentences, one per line.
-- ``gma`` annotates known gene mentions on documents by supplying a mapping of input file names (w/o the sufffix) to gene identifiers (type, namespace, identifier), looking up the names for those gene IDs in a gnamed_ DB, and matching any of those names in the extracted plain-text.
+- ``ema`` annotates known entity mentions on documents by supplying a mapping of input file names (w/o sufffix) to entity identifiers (type, namespace, identifier), looking up the names for those entity IDs in a DB, and matching any of those names in the extracted plain-text.
+Example use: for gene mention annotations using gnamed_
+- ``rpe`` extracts relationship patterns between named entities in a known relationship.
+A relationship is defined as one or more entity IDs (as for ``ema``) together with the input file name and is supposed to be contained within a single sentence.
+If a sentence with all required entities is found, a number of patterns used to syntactically combine the entities are extracted.
+Each pattern is printed on a single line and patterns for different sentences are separated by an empty line.

 License
 -------